shangmingwu/noisya55616.github.io-archive/_posts/2020-01-03-pictures-and-video.md

 ---
 layout: post
-title: Images and videos of the model
+title: Images and videos of the model, and how we built it
 ---

+*Built and recorded by Simon*

 ## Video